Busirus/PyQt5-SecureDeletion-Tool/README.md

 5. Click the "Delete File(s)" button to securely delete the selected files, you can recheck selection and confirm the deletion.

-# How it works
-The Secure File Deletion Tool overwrites the selected file(s) or folder(s) with random data using the os.urandom function in Python's os library.
-This overwriting process ensures that the original file data is permanently erased and cannot be recovered using data recovery software.
-After overwriting the file, the tool then deletes it using the os.remove function.

-If the selected item is a folder, the tool will recursively delete all files and folders within it before deleting the folder itself.

 # License
 This project is licensed under the MIT License.